 GLOBAL PARTNERSHIP PROJECTS

 We want to expand our engagement with schools across the world, involving more students and teachers with EduSpots as an active global citizens project.
-We can help schools partner with a Ghanaian community and join our global network of educational 'catalysts'.
+We can also partner schools with a Ghanaian community and join our global network of educational 'catalysts'.

 HOW?